If we speak shame, it begins to wither. ~ Brené Brown

 Such thoughts taunt me and drag me into a dark and negative pattern, which was particularly bad at Christmas when I blamed myself and felt responsible for still being ill.
 It’s so humiliating to be so unwell and in long-term pain.

 Before I got ill, I carried the arrogance of good health, believing I was strong enough to shake off illness when others couldn’t because that was all I knew.
 I was not the type who would succumb to illness’ chains.
-I was always so healthy that I surely could overcome anything thrown at me, right?
-Surely my faith and positive mindset would win.
+I was always so healthy that I could overcome anything thrown at me, right?
+Surely, my faith and positive mindset would win.

-Then one day in January 2015, I fell off a step ladder and entered the world of invisible chronic illness and pain.
+Then, one day in January 2015, I fell off a step ladder and entered the world of invisible chronic illness and pain.
 I acquired a debilitating spinal CSF leak and a brain injury I haven’t yet overcome.
 I have been unwell for 20 months.
-Every day, I battle through chronic pain, physical and mental fatigue, a foggy brain, barriers to treatment, and the challenges of not being unable to heal, get well, or get free.
+Every day, I battle through chronic pain, physical and mental fatigue, a foggy brain, barriers to treatment, and the challenges of being unable to heal, get well, or get free.

-And honestly, I feel ashamed on so many levels.
+honestly, I feel ashamed on so many levels.

 • I feel ashamed to tell you that I feel weaker than I ever imagined possible, physically, mentally, and spiritually.

-• I feel ashamed that my old positivity has taken a massive hit – most days, I battle overwhelming feelings of despair at the thought of not getting better.
+• I feel ashamed that my old positivity has taken a massive hit.
+Most days, I battle overwhelming feelings of despair at the thought of not getting better.

 • I feel ashamed that I broke down mentally at Christmas.
 Exhausted, with nothing left for the fight, I seriously considered ending my life.